nikilong2000/nikilong2000/README.md

 I am Niki and I welcome you to my profile page.

-I am 50% German, 50% Vietnamesse, living in Barcelona and finishing my Master's in Artificial Intelligence @UPC.
+50% German, 50% Vietnamesse, living in Barcelona and finishing my Master's in Artificial Intelligence @UPC.

 Leveraging AI towards a greener, more sustainable world is what I like.
 If your work aligns with this or if you've got some nice ideas, reach out to me!!